 Before issuing the draft results of the debt-to-earnings ratios for a program, the Department provides to a school a list of the students who will be included in the applicable 2YP or 4YP for calculating the ratios.
-No later than 30 days after the date the Department provides the list, the school may provide evidence showing that a student should be included on or removed from the list and the school may correct or update the identity information provided for a student on the list, such as name, Social Security number, or date of birth.
-After the 30day correction period, the school may no longer challenge whether students should be included on the list or update the identity information of those students. [§668.7(e)(1)(i) and (ii)]
+No later than 30 days after the date the Department provides the list, the school may provide evidence showing that a student should be included on or removed from the list and the school may correct or update the identity information provided for a student on the list, such as name, social security number, or date of birth.
+After the 30-day correction period, the school may no longer challenge whether students should be included on the list or update the identity information of those students. [§668.7(e)(1)(i) and (ii)]

 The Department makes applicable changes that result from the information provided by a school and creates a final list of students to submit to the SSA.
 The Department calculates the draft debt-to-earnings ratios based on the mean and median earnings provided by the SSA for the students on the final list.
-A school may not challenge the mean and median annual earnings that SSA provides to the Department.
-However, a school may demonstrate that a failing program would meet a debt-to-earnings standard by recalculating the debt-to-earnings ratios using the median loan debt for the program and alternative earnings (see Final Debt Measures and Alternative Earnings Recalculations). [§668.7(e)(1)(iii) and (iv)]
+A school may not challenge the mean and median annual earnings that SSA provides to the Department. [§668.7(e)(1)(iii) and (iv)]

-No later than 45 days after the Department issues the draft results of the debt-to-earnings ratios for a program and no later than 45 days after the Department issues the draft results of the loan repayment rate for a program, respectively, a school may challenge the accuracy of the loan data for a borrower that was used to calculate the draft loan repayment rate, or the mean loan debt for the program that was used for the numerator of the draft debt-to-earnings ratios, by submitting evidence showing that the borrower loan data or the program median loan debt is inaccurate.
+No later than 45 days after the Department issues the draft results of the debt-to-earnings ratios for a program and no later than 45 days after the Department issues the draft results of the loan repayment rate for a program, respectively, a school may challenge the accuracy of the loan data for a borrower that was used to calculate the draft loan repayment rate, or the mean loan debt for the program that was used for the numerator of the draft debt-to-earnings of the draft debt-to-earnings ratios, by submitting evidence showing that the borrower loan data or the program median loan debt is inaccurate.
 The school may also challenge the accuracy of the list of borrowers included in the applicable 2YP or 4YP used to calculate the draft loan repayment rate by submitting evidence showing that a borrower should be included on or removed from the list or correcting or updating the identity information provided for a borrower on the list. [§668.7(e)(2)]

 For debt measures in general, if the information provided by a school is accurate, the Department uses the corrected information to recalculate the debt measures for the program.
-For a failing program, if the SSA is unable to include in its calculation of the mean and median earnings for the program, for one or more students on the final list, the Department adjusts the median loan debt by removing the highest loan debt associated with the number of students the SSA is unable to include in its calculation.
+For a failing program, if the SSA is unable to include in its calculation of the mean and median earnings for the program one or more students on the final list the Department adjusts the median loan debt by removing the highest loan debt associated with the number of students the SSA is unable to include in its calculation.
+For example, if the SSA is unable to include in its calculation.
 For example, if the SSA is unable to include three students in its calculation, the Department removes the loan debt for the same number of students on the list that had the highest loan debt.
-The Department then recalculates the debt-to-earnings ratios for the program based on the adjusted median loan debt. [§668.7(e)(3)]
+The Department then recalculates the debt-to-earnings ratios for the program based on the adjusted median loan debt.

+[§668.7(e)(3)]